nrv-framework/NRV/docs/tutorials/4_nerve_simulation.rst

 * the unmyelinated axon distribution ```U_stat```

-To generate population from statistical distributions Available myelinated and unmyelinated axon distributions are described in :doc:`Axon population users' guide<../usersguide/populations.rst#diameter-distributions>`.
+To generate population from statistical distributions Available myelinated and unmyelinated axon distributions are described in :doc:`Axon population users' guide <../usersguide/populations.rst#diameter-distributions>`.

 This method build an ``pandas.DataFrame`` attribute stored in ``axon_population.axon_pop`` (or ``fascicle.axons.axon_pop`` in the fascicle) and containing two columns:

 - The axons diameters in $\mu m$: ``"diameters"``
 - The axons myelination status (0 for umyelinated, 1 for myelinated): ``"types"``

 ..
-GENERATED FROM PYTHON SOURCE LINES 133-138
+GENERATED FROM PYTHON SOURCE LINES 134-139

 .. code-block:: Python